ex-man/GeneralInsurance_Class/Lessons/Lesson1/Support/About_GIT.md

 > Then you need to **Fork** our repository.
 This will create a replica of our class under your account and you can make changes there directly such as writing notes without mesing around with anyone.

 > Then you need to **Clone** your web directory to your local machine.
 The best way of doing this is derectly via R Studio by opening a project from Git repository.
-> Remember to use your own For of this class.
+> Remember to use your own **Fork** of this class.
 Otherwise you will not be allowed to update any content.

 * Why is there add, commit and push?
 > Git is a great tool, because it has multiple stages of your saved work.
 Leaving the branches apart, there are already a number of repositories.